webdesigns23/flask-iam-putting-it-all-together-technical-lesson/README.md

 #### Step 2: Add Validations and Serialization to Models

-Next, we'll add some contraints to our models.
+Next, we'll add some constraints to our models.

-In User, we need to ensure all users have a username and that they are unique in order for our auth flow to work properly.
+In User, we need to ensure all users have a username and that they are unique for our auth flow to work properly.

 ```python
 username = db.Column(db.String, unique=True, nullable=False)
 ```

-For Post, we'll set a contraint that requires content to be present and 400 characters or less:
+For Post, we'll set a constraint that requires content to be present and 400 characters or less:

 ```python